Home/Fish/Littleneck Clams (Steamed)

 No, the shells are not edible; only the meat inside should be consumed.

-Are littleneck clams healthy?
+Are littleneck clams sustainable?

 Can I freeze steamed littleneck clams?